TRON-Bioinformatics/covigator-ngs-pipeline/README.md

     * --library: required only when using --input_fastqs
     * --input_fastas_list: alternative to --name and --fasta for batch processing

+Optional input only required to use a custom reference:
+    * --reference: the reference genome FASTA file, *.fai, *.dict and bwa indexes are required.
+    * --gff: the GFFv3 gene annotations file (required to run iVar and to phase mutations from all variant callers)
+    * --snpeff_data: path to the SnpEff data folder, it will be useful to use the pipeline on other virus than SARS-CoV-2
+    * --snpeff_config: path to the SnpEff config file, it will be useful to use the pipeline on other virus than SARS-CoV-2
+    * --snpeff_organism: organism to annotate with SnpEff, it will be useful to use the pipeline on other virus than SARS-CoV-2

 Optional input:
     * --fastq2: the second input FASTQ file
-    * --reference: the reference genome FASTA file, *.fai, *.dict and bwa indexes are required.
-    * --gff: the GFFv3 gene annotations file (only required to run iVar)
+    * --primers: a BED file containing the primers used during library preparation.
+If provided primers are trimmed from the reads.
     * --min_base_quality: minimum base call quality to take a base into account for variant calling (default: 20)
     * --min_mapping_quality: minimum mapping quality to take a read into account for variant calling (default: 20)
     * --vafator_min_base_quality: minimum base call quality to take a base into account for VAF annotation (default: 0)